Azure-Samples/cognitive-services-speech-sdk/quickstart/swift/ios/text-to-speech/README.md

 * A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
 * A macOS machine with [Xcode](https://geo.itunes.apple.com/us/app/xcode/id497799835?mt=12) version 9.4.1 or later and [CocoaPods](https://cocoapods.org/) installed.

-## Get the code for the sample app
+## Get the code and QuickStart for the sample app

+See the [accompanying article](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/get-started-text-to-speech?tabs=terminal&pivots=programming-language-swift) on the SDK documentation page.

 * [Download the sample code to your development machine.](/README.md#get-the-samples)